The Present: CSS to Make a Big Move

 Since then, when she needs to be in the office, she tries “to find a spot where you could maybe put papers down.
 I’ll go to the kitchen table, but sometimes that’s busy, or I might go to the yurt, but that can be busy with meetings, too.
 It’s really frustrating.”
 Finding places for team meetings has also been difficult, and they often end up in coffee shops and have been provided flexibility to work from home.

 Pujita is thrilled that the development team has a dedicated office in the new building.
 Team members Amanda, Jennifer, and Camille have never had CSS offices or desks.
-They will be among the first to move to the new building because the office space is already there and can be accessed by an outside door, so they will be able to come and go even while construction is going on in other places.
+They will be among the first to move to the new building because the office space is already there and can be accessed by an outside door.

 The new building also brings a new opportunity to become “one big happy family again,” Pujita says.
-“We will all be together.”
+“I'm so exicited that we will all be together .”

 “We're so big now!
-We have 37 employees and we see each other twice a month at all-staff meetings,” she says.
-“I think it’ll be really good for the organization as a whole to be all working together in the same building.”
+We have 38 employees and we see each other twice a month at all-staff meetings,” she says.
+“I think it’ll be great for the organization as a whole to be all working together in the same building.”
 This move will allow the development team to be more included in daily operations.

 Just the prospect of having space for everyone to do their job comfortably has already boosted staff morale.
 Mellinda says in her monthly one-on-one meetings with her team members, she asks about what’s working and what’s not working for them, and “the space” is “the only ‘not-working’ feedback I’ll get—the noise and all the things that we can’t fix,” she says.
 “Having everybody know that we’ve found a path forward so we don’t have to keep working under these conditions definitely improves morale.”